Stays at the beginning of Tenerife

 Fishermen go out to fish and you will find active tourism companies that carry out water sports.
 If you book in advance, you can enjoy kayaking or a boat trip contemplating Los Gigantes cliff and the south coast of Buenavista del Norte.

-Walking trails
+Hicking trails

-Walking trails
+Hicking trails

 The pleasure of discovering on foot

-Buenavista del Norte has a wide trail network by which you can explore Teno Rural Park.
+Buenavista del Norte has a extensive trail network that run through the Teno Rural Park.
 Walking is one of the best ways to discover the town and its natural spaces.
-Through these trails, you will find out about endemic flora.
-You will also manage to observe some unique bird species in the world.
+Through these trails, you will discover about endemic species of flora.
+You will also be able to observe some bird species that are unique in the world.
+On the other hand, there are some trails that cross the town centre and take you to the coast, which are not too physically demanding.

-Within this trail network, there exist many routes where the contrast of landscapes stands out.
+There are different alternatives to explore Buenavista del Norte on foot.
+You can go from the coast and reach the highest point in the municipality.
+There are some circular routes that allow you to return to the same starting point.
+Within this trail network, there are many routes where the contrasting landscapes truly stands out.
 Keep in mind that you can feel the deepest green on the north side or discover the wildest landscape on the south side.